christobelc/HDSDEV_SEP-Data_Structures-TABA/README.md

 Question 3:
-Using Dikjstra’s shortest path algorithm calculate the shortest path from Node Athrough to Node Hin the diagram below.
+Using Dikjstra’s shortest path algorithm calculate the shortest path from Node A through to Node H in the diagram below.
 You should clearly show each step of the algorithm.

                   A --> B: 2